brendajanuario/pipeline-bigdata-pyspark/README.md

 # ETL Pipeline and Data Tracking

 In Databricks, each job generates a history with the information of each execution, and in addition, a panel (archives/Job Run dashboard.html) was also created with the information about the execution of the jobs.

-****
-In addition, to track the information, the tables were set to enable [Change Data Feed (CDC)](https://docs.databricks.com/delta/delta-change-data-feed.html), in order to make it possible to consult the entire history of changes in a table, informing the operation, the time and the user/job that made the change.
+In addition, to track the information, Delta Tables have the time travel, which makes it possible to consult the entire history of changes in a table, informing the operation, time and the user/job that performed the change.

 Query:
 ```